Kagwiriandubai/Bike-Purchase-with-Excel-Project-1/README.md

 ## Dashboard Image
 ![Dashboard Image](dashboard.png)
-*Note: Insert your dashboard image here.
-You can directly embed the image in the README or provide a link to it.*

 ## Data Sources
 The bike purchase data used in this analysis was obtained from [here](https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx) .
 The dataset includes information on customer demographics, purchase history, and product preferences.